godbout/itermocil/README.md

 1. Clone the repo
 2. Then install with `python3 setup.py install --install-scripts=/usr/local/bin`

-I have zero knowledge in Python.
+I have zero knowledge in 🐍.
 But it works.